microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 In this exercise you will create a new SaaS offer and fill in information needed to publish it.

-## Exercise: Connect a CRM
+## Connect a CRM

-In this exercise you will attach your offer to an Azure Data Storage table which will act as a connected CRM for your offer.
+Here, you will attach your offer to an Azure Data Storage table which will act as a connected CRM for your offer.

 ### Create the Azure Storage account

-1.
-1.
-1.
-1.
+This is the first time you're using the Azure portal for this class.
+It is recommended that you install all the resources you'll create in this class into the same Resource Group, just to keep things tidy within your Azure subscription.

+1. Open a new tab for the [Azure portal](https://portal.azure.com) and log in.
+1. Create a Resource Group named **saas-workshop**.
+Although you may use a different name, all labs will refer to the Resource Group with this name.
+1. In the **saas-workshop** Resource Group, create a standard Azure Data Storaage account.
+This will be your CRM database, so name it accordingly to distinguish it from future storage accounts that will be created in this Resource Group.
+1. Once the storage account is created, browse to the storage account's overview page.
+1. In the left-hand menu, find the **Security + networking** section.
+1. In that section find and click on the **Access keys** link.
+1. At the top of the page, click the **Show keys** link and you see the connection strings for the database.

 ### Configure the CRM in Partner Center